 Telling other people about a diagnosis can feel daunting.
 A healthcare professional or support group can help a person choose a friend or family member to confide in and also help the person prepare for the conversation.

 It is not necessary to tell friends, employers, or colleagues about a diagnosis of HIV.
-However, sharing this information may have practical advantages, for example, if a person needs to take time off work.
+However, sharing this information may have

 A person with HIV can have an active sex life.
 However, it is still important to take some precautions.